liuxy1103/EMADS/README.md

 python inference.py
 ```
 ## Examples
-We provide the examples of our dataset and their corresponding segmentation result predicted by our trained model in Google Driver.
+We provide the examples of our dataset and their corresponding segmentation result predicted by our trained model in the following Google Driver:
 https://drive.google.com/drive/folders/1V1wtjCtubjfj7WV7hKSPNOKx9XNdRnh6?usp=sharing
+The full annotated dataset will be updated soon!